aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/named-ranges/implementing-non-sequential-ranges/_index.md

             // Creating a new Workbook object
             const workbook = new Workbook();

-            // Adding a Name for non sequenced range const index = workbook.worksheets.names.add("NonSequencedRange");
+            // Adding a name for a non‑sequenced range const index = workbook.worksheets.names.add("NonSequencedRange");

             const name = workbook.worksheets.names.get(index);

-            // Creating a non sequence range of cells name.refersTo = "=Sheet1!$A$1:$B$3,Sheet1!$D$5:$E$6";
+            // Creating a non‑sequenced range of cells name.refersTo = "=Sheet1!$A$1:$B$3,Sheet1!$D$5:$E$6";

             // Saving the workbook and providing a download link